Notebook / Backend / 003

 }

-code is machine-readable: the client switches on it. message is human-readable: developers read it in dashboards and during integration. timestamp correlates the response to a specific log line when you need to trace what happened.
-Stack traces, class names, SQL fragments, and internal paths stay in the logs — never in the body.
+code is machine-readable: the client switches on it. message is human-readable: developers read it in dashboards and during integration. timestamp correlates the response to a specific log line when we need to trace what happened.
+Stack traces, class names, SQL fragments, and internal paths stay in the logs.
+Never in the body.

 Adding the timestamp to the Spring record: